-You can use rose water in both cooking and beauty applications.
+Did you know you can use rose water in both cooking and beauty applications?
 Real rose products are very fragrant and make a great addition to drinks and desserts.

 Check out these awesome ways you can use rose water in your beauty routine:

 - Light-Tasting Cocktails

 - Dry Shampoo Alternative

 - Mild Makeup Remover

 I love using rose water sprays on my curly hair as an alternative to dry shampoo in between washing days.
 Dry shampoo and similar products usually contain alcohol or other drying agents in them to soak up oil.
 But curly hair will majorly frizz if it loses moisture.
 Rose water adds some texture and moisture to my hair without drying it out!

 I mix it with my regular hair oil in a spray bottle.
 It needs to be shaken well before each use to mix up the oil and water.

 It can benefit hair of any texture.
 The hydration will naturally add shine to your strands.